C. Shane Reese

-Christopher Shane Reese is an American statistician, academic administrator, and 14th president of Brigham Young University (BYU).
-At BYU, he previously served as Academic Vice President (AVP), dean of the College of Physical and Mathematical Sciences (CPMS), and as the Melvin W. Carter professor of statistics.
+Christopher Shane Reese is an American statistician, academic administrator, and fourteenth president of Brigham Young University (BYU).
+At BYU, he previously served as academic vice president (AVP), dean of the College of Physical and Mathematical Sciences (CPMS), and professor of statistics.

 Academic career

-His academic achievements include receiving bachelor's and master's degrees from BYU and a doctoral degree in Statistics from Texas A&M University in 1999.
-He has performed research in the fields of sports analytics, Bayesian hierarchical models and optimal experimental design.
-In 2013, he became a member of the American Statistical Association, in the section on Statistics in Defense and National Security.
+Reese has bachelor's and master's degrees from BYU and a doctoral degree in statistics from Texas A&M University.
+His research areas include sports analytics, Bayesian hierarchical models and optimal experimental design.
+In 2013, he became an elected fellow of the American Statistical Association, in the section on statistics in defense and national security.

-Reese has done studies using statistical models to predict behavior of aging nuclear weapons, as well as solar storm mapping, whale activity mapping and many studies applying statistics to sports.
+Reese has done studies using statistical models to predict behavior of aging nuclear weapons, as well as solar storm mapping, whale activity mapping, and many studies applying statistics to sports.
 Before joining the BYU faculty, he worked at the Los Alamos National Laboratory as a technical staff member.

 He received BYU's Young Scholar Award in 2004 and its Karl G. Maeser Excellence in Teaching Award in 2010.

-From 2017 to 2019, he served as BYU's dean of the CPMS.
+From 2017 to 2019, he served as dean of BYU's CPMS.

-On March 21, 2023, Jeffrey R. Holland announced in a campus devotional that Reese would become BYU's 14th president, effective May 1.
+On March 21, 2023, Jeffrey R. Holland announced in a campus devotional that Reese would become BYU's fourteenth president, effective May 1.
 At the time, Reese was serving as BYU's AVP.
 On September 19, 2023, Reese was inaugurated by D. Todd Christofferson and Dallin H. Oaks, both members of BYU's board of trustees and Latter-day Saint apostles.